joel-day/custom-monorepo-template/README.md

 # Remove git's connection to project-template-custom-cookiecutter.git
 git remote remove origin

-# Manually create new repository in Github named "new-project-repo" and rename the locally cloned template to match the name
+# Manually create new repository in Github named "new-project-repo" with no README, and rename the locally cloned template to match the name

 # Move to the renamed directory
 cd new-project-repo